flame-engine/flame/doc/forge2d.md

 # Forge2D

-We (the Flame organization) maintains a ported version of the Box2D physics engine and our version is called Forge2D.
+We (the Flame organization) maintain a ported version of the Box2D physics engine and our version is called Forge2D.

 If you want to use Forge2D specifically for Flame you should use our bridge library